-When designing a high-content screening assay, it is important to consider the downstream image analysis steps.
-Despite the image enhancement tools and options available to you in the CellReporterXpress software, it is difficult to analyze a poor-quality image.
-Starting with quality images helps ensure that your image data is more meaningful and yields more information.
+When you design a high-content screening assay, you should consider the downstream image analysis steps.
+Despite the image enhancement tools and options available in the software, it is difficult to analyze a poor-quality image.
+Starting with quality images helps ensure that the image data is more meaningful and yields more information.

 As with any biological assays, the assay conditions need to be correctly evaluated to obtain a meaningful result.
 Include both negative and positive controls in your sample preparation so you can judge the validity of your assay.
-Run a small-scale version of the assay for optimization of the assay conditions before running a large-scale screen.
+Run a small-scale version of the assay for optimization of the assay conditions before you run a large-scale screen.